Flipez/faster-than-bastelfreak/README.md

 #### Webapplication

-Adjust the unicorn.rb and config.ru at your needs, then run
+Adjust the puma.rb and config.ru at your needs, then run

 ```bash
 bundle